joshualibrarian/keymaster/README.md

 ## Summary

-Such a device as described could be a much-needed foundation to an accessible digital security for individuals and organizations alike, simplifying and securing peoples digital lives, a need which no other device available today quite meets.
-It's very design would intentionally foster good security practices and habits, and be as convenient as possible.
+Herein I have presented a summary of such a device which would be a much-needed foundation to an accessible digital security for individuals and organizations alike, simplifying and securing peoples digital lives, a need which no other device available today quite meets, unifying authentication needs all sources from websites, FIDO keys, SSH keys, GPG keys, smart cards, and about everything else.

+Such a device as described could be a much-needed foundation to an accessible digital security for individuals and organizations alike, it's very design intentionally fostering good security practices and habits.